mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup.md

 ```

 ##### Linux
-Some distributions come with git preinstalled but you'll most likely have to install ityourself.
-For Ubuntu and RHEL/Fedora the package is simply called ```git```
+Some distributions come with git preinstalled but you'll most likely have to install it yourself.
+For most distributions the package is simply called ```git```

 ### Additional setup for iOS